w3c/w3c-website-redesign-documentation/_posts/2021-10-01-weeknotes-01-oct.md

 Instead of building a dedicated preview controller on the frontend we've taken the approach to send preview requests to the live URL.
 This is more helpful since pages are often built from a combination of different data and unique page templates.
-CraftCMS sends a unique one-time token which can be used when retrieving draft page content.
+CraftCMS sends a unique preview token which can be used when retrieving draft page content.
 Simon is adding a [custom panel to the Symfony web debug toolbar](https://symfony.com/doc/current/profiler/data_collector.html) to help debugging API queries that are used to build the page.